This Dutch-based Usenet newsgroup provider is a hidden gem and quite possibly the best European Usenet provider you may have never heard of.

-Eweka is a Netherlands-based Usenet provider that specializes in providing high speed unlimited Usenet access, using its own 600 gigabits/s backbone infrastructure.
-As we shall see in this Eweka review, despite a couple of minor gripes, we are impressed by this efficient and fully-featured service that throws in a free subscription with a reputable VPN provider.
+Eweka is a Netherlands-based Usenet provider that specializes in providing high-speed unlimited Usenet access, using its own 600 gigabits/s backbone infrastructure.

 Eweka got in touch with us and clarified that trials are limited to one per IP address and, should a customer accidentally select a payment option rather than a free trial, they can contact customer support to receive the free 7-day trial.

-In addition to unlimited downloading, Eweka offers a full newsgroup search with uncensored access to over 125,000 newsgroups, and with 2,652 days retention.
+In addition to unlimited speeds and downloading, Eweka offers a full newsgroup search with uncensored access to over 125,000 newsgroups, with 4,520+ days retention.
 Compared with rival Usenet service providers such as UseNext, this is very generous.

 Eweka claims a message completion rate of over 99.5%, and its reputation seems to back this up.

-Users may have up to 8 connections per account.
-Even if not taking advantage of Eweka’s free VPN offer, all connections are protected with strong 256-bit SSL encryption.
+High-speed plan holders may have up to 50 connections per account, all protected with strong 256-bit SSL encryption.

 Eweka’s website touts “respect for your privacy.”
 We asked whether it keeps logs, and were told that “we only log the connection data and not what is downloaded by a certain user.
 For posting we log what message-IDs were posted by which IP/User at what time.”